monix/monix.io/_tut/docs/3x/execution/cancelable.md

 // => Canceled #3
 ```

+## OrderedCancelable

 In a multi-threading environment sometimes we cannot guarantee an
 ordering on assignment and obviously ordering is important.
+`OrderedCancelable` is similar to `MultiAssignCancelable` with an
-There's a
+extra ability to do `orderedUpdate`.
+There's a second assignment
-second assignment operation that takes an `order` numeric argument and
+operation that takes an `order` numeric argument and
 in case the update was made with an `order` that's strictly bigger
 than the current one you're trying to make, then the assignment gets
 ignored, so: